doriszmr/scATD/readme.md

 ####   transfer learning training

 First, refer to the `VAE_sf/training` directory.
-We use the `GSE140440` dataset as an example of a target domain for domain-adaptive transfer learning, placing it inside the `./VAE_sf/inference/data/in/` directory.
+We use the `scfoundation_panglao_singlecell_cell_embedding.npy` dataset as the fixed target domain for domain-adaptive transfer learning during the bulk-to-Panglao stage.
+In the subsequent `Model Evaluation and Inference` phase, the direction is reversed—transferring from single-cell data to bulk data.
+The core of this process is a two-stage Bi-AdaIN transfer strategy. we placing `scfoundation_panglao_singlecell_cell_embedding.npy` inside the `./VAE_sf/training/target_transfer_data` directory.

 As the source domain, you should place the bulk dataset containing 1,280 patients—`AllbulkDEll_01B-resolution_bulk_cell_embedding_t4_resolution.npy`—and the corresponding label file—`ALL_label_binary_wf.csv`—into the `./Dist_VAE/training/data/in/` directory.

 Other path configurations should follow the parameter descriptions provided below.
 Once the paths and dependence model file (see below) are correctly set, you can execute the code to perform Dist_VAE model domain adpative learning.